-Home health care is a type of short-term, at-home rehabilitative care administered by home health agencies or healthcare associated infections (HHAs) to patients requiring skilled nursing care, physical therapy, or occupational therapy.
+Home health care is a type of short-term, at-home rehabilitative care administered by home health agencies to patients requiring skilled nursing care, physical therapy, or occupational therapy.
 Physicians most often recommend home health care to Medicare beneficiaries or other elderly patients who meet the following qualifications:

 Home health care differs from other types of at-home care, like hospice in that home health care workers do not provide 24-hour care to their patients.
 Medicare covers between 28 and 35 hours of home health care services per week for a 60-day “episode of care” period.
 This 60-day period can be recertified an unlimited number of times, depending on the patient’s recovery progress and their physician’s recommendation.

 Some patients living with chronic conditions are able to secure home health care coverage for a longer period of time either through a home health agency or another long-term care facility type.